Tawny Owl Survey

 Add a Tawny Owl Record

-The Essex Tawny Owl Survey started on January 1st 2016 and will now run until April 30th 2020.
+The Essex Tawny Owl Survey started on January 1st 2016 and will now continue to run.
 The survey is supported by the Essex Birdwatching Society (www.ebws.org.uk ), the Premier Bird Organisation in Essex, and the Essex Field Club, the County's oldest natural history society.